gvsucis/f25-willow-dls-core/README.md

 For example, to use Jest and plain JavaScript, you can simply `git clone` or download this template:

-!!! **Verify new template repo name** !!!

 ```
 $ git clone https://github.com/willow-dls/example-js.git
-$ cd example
+$ cd example-js
 $ npm install
 ```

 These commands will automatically install the necessary dependencies.
 At this point you need only add your circuits and tests.

-## Using Typescript
+## Using TypeScript

-If you prefer to write your unit tests in Typescript, simply `git clone` or download this template:
+If you prefer to write your unit tests in TypeScript, simply `git clone` or download this template:

-!!! **Verify new template repo name** !!!

 ```
 $ git clone https://github.com/willow-dls/example-ts.git
-$ cd example
+$ cd example-ts
 $ npm install
 ```

-This template also contains the configuration files for Typescript and Babel.
+This template also contains the configuration files for TypeScript and Babel.

-If you prefer to configure your package manually, see [Manual Typescript Configuration](#manual-typescript-configuration) below
+If you prefer to configure your package manually, see [Manual TypeScript Configuration](#manual-typescript-configuration) below

 ## Writing Unit Tests